Bachelor of Indigenous Studies with Honours

 The Bachelor of Indigenous Studies with Honours is a separate fourth year of study that is undertaken following successful completion of an undergraduate degree in Indigenous Studies or Trauma and Healing.
 The Honours degree is highly regarded in providing advanced intellectual education in research, analysis and writing or production.
 As well as a completion point for tertiary study itself, it also represents the starting point for entry into postgraduate and academic research.
 An Honours degree is an opportunity for intellectual stimulation and achievement, academic development and personal enrichment.

+All students undertaking this course are expected to attend a week-long intensive research workshop each session.
+Students will also spend time each week working directly with a supervisor with expertise in their field.
 Interested applicants need to contact the University to discuss their eligibility and to find a suitable honours supervisor for their proposed honours topic prior to lodging their application.

 An honours degree can lead to a career in research and academia to pursue further higher research degree options such as a PhD.
-Honours in Indigenous Studies allows students to gain training and mentorship into research capacity development which can be applied a range of professional applications.
+Honours in Indigenous Studies allows students to gain training and mentorship into research capacity development which can be applied to a range of professional applications.
 These include public policy development in government positions, high-level analysis in community engagement activities and research streams in national and international Indigenous affairs.

 MySCU is a student's point of entry to a range of online services and resources that support study and student life.
 The portal includes unit learning sites and information sites where students can access resources, communication tools and useful links that are integral to their studies.